Project-Management.com’s Top 3 Software Recommendations

 Cons or Disadvantages of Asana

-Like any other technology tool, users have to analyze Asana’s pros and cons, then decide if its advantages outweigh the disadvantages.
+Like any other technology tool, users need to analyze Asana’s pros and cons, then decide if its advantages outweigh the disadvantages.

 Learning Curve